Racially Hostile Work Environment

 The employer will be liable for harassment by non-supervisory employees or non-employees over whom it has control (e.g., independent contractors or customers on the premises), if it knew, or should have known about the harassment and failed to take prompt and appropriate corrective action.

 Do you have a racially hostile work environment claim?
 Employment lawyer Curt Masker has significant experience handling claims based on a racially hostile work environment.
-Contact The Masker Firm today for a free and confidential consultation.
+Contact The Masker Firm today for an online case review.